reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We should be using AWS CloudFormation and AWS OpsWorks for more complex automation scenarios.

-## Security
-Security in all cloud platforms is based on a shared responsibility model consisting of two components:

-Security of the cloud: AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
-AWS also provides you with services that you can use securely.

-Security in the cloud: This component of the security includes:
-Controlling network traffic
-1. Restrict access to our instances with security groups.
-2. Prevent internet access by putting the instances in private subnets

 ## Register EC2 as Targets of an Application Load Balancer
 We can register EC2 instances as targets of an Application Load Balancer.
 The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
 This increases the availability of our application.